 The challenges of teacher mortgages

 Many teachers find they encounter difficulties when applying for a mortgage.
-This is particularly true of supply teachers and those on fixed contracts.
+This is particularly true of supply teachers and those on fixed term contracts.
 The reason is that some mainstream lenders consider teachers' roles as non-permanent.
-If you want to secure a mortgage to purchase your new home, you may need to find a lender who is willing to consider applicants on an individual basis.
+If you want to get a mortgage to purchase your new home, you may need to find a lender who is willing to consider applicants on an individual basis.
 It helps to have expert advice from a service with access to the full market of mortgage products.